-Ethics
+10) Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- A. Using the 5 randomly selected employees officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170, and - ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable

-No exceptions were found as a result of procedures a - b.
+No exceptions were found as a result of procedures i - ti.